adamlglover/Scorpion/README.md

 # How to use
-To use these programs you will have to folow the restrictions I have provoded.
-So far I only have the specifications for the vm(currently i only write programs in direct 'machine code').
+To use these programs you will have to follow the restrictions I have provided.
+So far I only have the specifications for the vm(currently I only write programs in direct 'machine code').
 In the console type:

       $  sudo scorpion file [args...]

-You do not have to type the .b extention of the file(program) to run the program(if you do, an error will be thrown).
+You do not have to type the .b extension of the file(program) to run the program(if you do, an error will be thrown).
 The vm can only take a single binary file that has all the instructions needed to run your program.
-The vm will also print out in real-time a log of data that represents what the system is doing at that point in time. this file will be located in '/usr/share/scorpion/log.txt'.
+The vm will also print out in real-time a log of data that represents what the system is doing at that point in time.
+This file will be located in '/usr/share/scorpion/log.txt'.
 NOTE: If you have superuser access to all your files and or is logged in as root you do not need to type sudo before "scorpion".
 Any system configs you will be having will go under the file '/usr/share/svm/system.conf'(not yet implemented).

 # Contributing
- If you have any questions concerns about the Scorpion programming language, you can email me at braxtonnunnally@gmail.com.
+ If you have any questions about the Scorpion programming language, you can email me at braxtonnunnally@gmail.com.
 However if you would like to help in the development of the Scorpion programming language, simply fork the repository and send me a pull request.
 All pull requests will be carefully evaluated and tested before accepting.